tweetstream/tweetstream/README.md

 using the TweetStream library:

     # The third argument is an optional process name
-    TweetStream::Daemon.new('username','password', 'tracker').track('term1', 'term2') do |status|
+    TweetStream::Daemon.new('tracker').track('term1', 'term2') do |status|
       # do something in the background
     end

 If you put the above into a script and run the script with `ruby scriptname.rb`, you will see a list of daemonization commands such as start, stop, and run.

 TODO
 ----

-* UserStream support
 * SiteStream support

 Note on Patches/Pull Requests